 - The Yorkie is a somewhat healthy breed of dog.
 Nearly all health concerns that Yorkies deal with aren’t lethal.

-- The key reasons for death with the Yorkie breed
+- The critical reasons for death with the Yorkie breed

-- Certain actions that you could decide to try to assist your Yorkie reach their optimum life span
+- Specific actions that you could decide to try to assist your Yorkie reach their optimum life span

 Yorkshire Terrier Leading Causes of Death

-An extremely useful analysis was carried out from the University of Georgia which continued for more than 20 years to document the most notable reasons for loss of life in dogs.
+Instrumental analysis was carried out from the University of Georgia, which continued for more than 20 years to document the most notable reasons for loss of life in dogs.

 They recorded 82 pedigreed dogs together with half breeds.
 There was 74,556 dogs in total and in this particular research group hundreds of were from the Yorkie breed.